hrvoje459/shamir-nemir-krumpir/README.md

 		*/
 	```

-	Since this is unpolished implementation, secret can only be of type string and no longer than 16 characters
+	~~Since this is unpolished implementation, secret can only be of type string and no longer than 16 characters~~

+	Secret is still of type string, but now it can be of arbitrary length and you can use utf-8 characters (tested on Croatian diacritics)